JanHerca/urantiapedia/output/wikijs/en/article/Jacques_Dupont/Meditation.md

 Accordingly, on one hand:

 > _There is original endowment of adaptation in living things and beings.
 In every living plant or animal cell, in every living organism-material or spiritual-there is an insatiable craving for the attainment of ever-increasing perfection of environmental adjustment, organismal adaptation, and augmented life realization.
-These interminable efforts of all living things evidence the existence within them of an innate striving for perfection._ [UB 65:6.2](/en/The_Urantia_Book/65#p6_2)
+These interminable efforts of all living things evidence the existence within them of an innate striving for perfection._ <a id="a59_445"></a>[UB 65:6.2](/en/The_Urantia_Book/65#p6_2)

 On the other hand Our Father sent a fragment of himself to dwell in the human mind as a private teacher.
 This “true light which illuminates every man who comes into the world”, also called, “divine spark,” “divine guide” is our Thought Adjuster.